cooosyku20/prompt-guide/README.md

 2. Select templates matching your use case (strategy, coding, analysis, etc.)
 3. Replace placeholder variables `{...}` with your specific requirements
 4. Adjust output formats and constraints as needed

+### For Coding Projects
+When using coding-specific prompts (e.g., Python TDD):
+1. Copy the entire prompt to establish strict development guidelines
+2. The AI will enforce TDD practices automatically
+3. Violations trigger immediate correction workflows
+4. All code must pass quality gates before acceptance

 ## 🌐 Language Support